CardiacProteomics/ion-channel-interactomes/README.md

 # ECG plotter adaption
-This is an adaptation of Niek Verweij's ECG plotter we made for our ion channel interactomes paper [doi will be added once avaiable]
+This is an adaptation of Niek Verweij's ECG plotter developed for the paper **Outlining cardiac ion channel protein interactors and their signature in the human electrocardiogram** by Maurya et al., published in Nature Cardiovascular Research in 2023: https://doi.org/10.1038/s44161-023-00294-y

 The original version of the tool can be found here: https://github.com/niekverw/ecgenetics
-and the original publication here:  https://doi.org/10.1016/j.cels.2020.08.005
+and it's original publication here:  https://doi.org/10.1016/j.cels.2020.08.005

 The purpose of this adaptation to use ECG plotter and automated fashion in a pipeline to analyze multiple genes at once.
 It extracts the most significant